gimdongwoo/titanium-navigation/README.md

 $ gittio install titanium.navigation
 ```

-Or take the widget from this repository and add it manually.
+Or take [the widget from this repository](https://github.com/gimdongwoo/titanium-navigation/releases) and add it to your project manually.

 ## Inspired by these